-The normal protections against contempt or defamation claims (fair, accurate and contemporaneous reporting) will apply to stories based on private hearings.
+The normal protections against contempt or defamation claims (fair, accurate and contemporaneous reporting) will not apply to stories based on private hearings.
 There is no defence.

 The duties of a journalist in respect of open justice are the normal rule: their reports must be fair and accurate.

 There is also a responsibility to gather all the facts in a case, but increasingly, this does not happen.